muhdshafi-javascript/es6/README.md

 ```
 ## Maps
 ## Classes and subclasses
+- Class and Objects
     - Classes provide a easier syntax for prototype inheritance.
     - Only the Syntax is new, the semantics are same.
+    - Class allows only funtions to be defined inside, properties should defined through the constructor.(it is to avoid inherit the propertites)
 ```javascript
     //ES5
     var Person5 = function (name, yob, job) {